TiSwm/fourf2fourier/doc/timetable.md

 * eyballing it is good enough for us here

 ## Look at different structures and change aperture 15 minutes
-* theory: what is the resolution limit of the setup?
+What is the resolution limit of our setup?
+* theory:
+    * Calculate a number
     * How can we improve?
+    * What is the amount of data we can transfer per picture?
+How do we get to a rate from here?
     * what is a potential problem during assembly (flip first lens)
     * benefits of the telecentric imaging
 * experiment:
     * what is the size of the smallest structure you can find?
+Potentially improve your focus
-    * how can we quantify image quality?
+    * how can we quantify the image quality?
     * where are the particles that we can see?
     * why does the fourier pattern not change when moving the mask?
+    * What is the influence of the pupil size on the image quality?
     * what can we do with the rotatable slit?
-* both groups should exchange ideas at the end
+* both groups should exchange ideas and learnings at the end

 ## -5 to 20 minutes of extra time
 * can we do something with the illumination? --> Monopole what are the disadvantages?